kevbite/kevbite.github.io/_posts/2015-09-29-tagging-bitbucket-repositories-with-appveyor.md

 ```

-So We've used a lot of environment variables within our script, most of these are just the standard set of environment variables that AppVeyor build agent gives us, these can be found [here](http://www.appveyor.com/docs/environment-variables Environment Variables).
+So we've used a lot of environment variables within our script, most of these are just the standard set of environment variables that AppVeyor build agent gives us, these can be found [here](http://www.appveyor.com/docs/environment-variables Environment Variables).
 There is also a few of our own:

  * GitEmail
  * GitUsername